Table of Contents

 Master Python with Entri’s AI-Powered course!

 In 2026, coding is no longer just about writing code; it is about thinking like a problem‑solver, using AI wisely, understanding systems, and building secure, deployable solutions.
-The skills listed above—logical thinking, core fundamentals, AI‑assisted development, system awareness, cybersecurity‑aware coding, cloud basics, strategic thinking, and continuous learning—form the backbone of a modern developer’s profile.
+The skills listed above—AI and machine learning fundamentals, core programming fundamentals, problem solving with data structures and algorithms, system design thinking, full stack web development, cybersecurity knowledge, cloud computing and devops, API development and integration, MCP servers, and AR and VR development—form the backbone of a modern developer’s profile.
 By focusing on these areas, any aspiring coder can position themselves for strong, long‑term opportunities in a rapidly evolving job market.

 |